PrototypeML/PrototypeML/docs/models.md

 The mutator editor window is divided into several sections.
 The [imports](#imports) section is where you write Python import statements for libraries and files (modules) needed by your mutator.
 The [init](#init) section is where you write Python code for the `init` routine of your mutator.
-The [forward](#forward) section is whee you write Python code for the `forward` routine of your mutator.
+The [forward](#forward) section is where you write Python code for the `forward` routine of your mutator.
 Finally, the [additional code](#additional-code) section is where you write other Python code that your mutator will need, if any.